apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 **Singular message fields** generate simple properties of the corresponding Swift struct type.
-The fields are initialized with default instances of the struct.
+The generated initializer sets the fields to default instances of the struct.
-(This initialization is usually done lazily the first time you read such a field.)
+(The generated accessor usually performs this initialization lazily, the first time you read such a field.)
 Message fields generate `has` and `clear` methods as above for both proto2 and proto3.

-**Proto2 groups** act exactly like messages in all respects, except that they are serialized differently when they appear as a field value.
+**Proto2 groups** act exactly like messages in all respects, except that the encoder serializes them differently when they appear as a field value.

 **Proto `repeated` fields** generate simple properties of type `Array<T>` where T is the base type from above.
-Repeated fields are always initialized to an empty array.
+The generated initializer always sets repeated fields to an empty array.

 **Proto `map` fields** generate simple properties of type `Dictionary<T,U>` where T and U are the respective key and value types from above.
-Map fields are always initialized to an empty map.
+The generated initializer always sets map fields to an empty map.

 ### Oneof fields